-• Annotated Bibliography: It is likely that Munson will be an important reference for your final project.
+Annotated Bibliography: It is likely that Munson will be an important reference for your final project.
 In addition, a minimum of 2 primary ethics resources are required for your collaborative work group presentation and an additional one for your final paper.
-(Your final paper must have 3 primary ethics references in addition to your text.)
+(Your final paper must have a minimum of 3 primary ethics references in addition to your text.)

-Please see http://www.lib.umd.edu/tl/guides/primary-sources for a description of primary, secondary and tertiary resources.
+Please see http://guides.library.ucsc.edu/primarysecondary for a description of primary and secondary resources.
 Your primary ethics resources should bring additional information and arguments to those found in Munson and add depth to your work.
 Each group must submit at least two primary ethics resources including a complete citation and a 3-5 sentence annotation for each.
+Following the annotation, please include a one sentence description of how this article is relevant to your project.
 (Please do not copy the abstract.)
-The group annotated bibliography assignment is due on Camino at 8 AM on April 28th.
+The group annotated bibliography assignment is due on Camino at 8 AM on February 7th.